Mail Lists

 Theatre Manager will highlight each group as it is executed.

-The Mail List Criteria window will open to the Who's In tab.
+The Mail List Criteria window opens to the Who's In tab.
 Patrons with last names starting with the letter A will now be removed from the list.

 Methods to Add Patrons to a Mail List